First things first, what’s a PCR?

 |Dermatophyte PCR||Initial detection||Faster than culture||Canine, feline & others||Hair plucks, scale/crust, toothbrush sample|

 |Dermatophyte sequencing||Identifying species (if + PCR)||Determine if species clinically relevant||Canine, feline & others||(already received for PCR)|

 |Dermatophyte culture||Monitoring after treatment||Dermatophyte PCR may be + even when dead||Canine, feline & others||Hair plucks, toothbrush sample|

-For full details on sample submission requirements, if you have any question or if you would like any further information please have a look on our website or contact our Customers Services on 0800 3 047 047.
+For full details on sample submission requirements, if you have any questions or if you would like any further information, please have a look on our website or contact our Customers Services on 0800 3 047 047.

 Written by Johanna Gourlay– Senior Veterinary Technical Manager